-When you hire an investment advisor, you’re paying for more than stock selection.
-You get a structured process that aligns your portfolio with your goals, monitors changes, rebalances as needed, and delivers clear updates.
-Many advisors also help coordinate retirement income planning and tax-aware decisions.
+When you hire an investment advisor, you are paying for more than stock selection.
+A strong service includes a structured process that aligns your portfolio with your goals, monitors changes, rebalances when needed, and delivers clear updates.
+Many advisors also help coordinate retirement income planning and tax-aware decisions across your accounts.

-The key to a good long-term relationship is understanding three things: what you pay in total, what you get for it, and whether any product-based conflicts exist.
+The key to a strong long-term relationship is understanding three things: what you pay in total, what you get for it, and whether any product-based conflicts exist.
+This guide breaks down each fee model and shows how to compare advisors fairly so your investment management costs match the value you receive.

 Key Takeaways